algovista-collab/Practical-Statistics-for-Data-Scientists/Chapter 1/Exploratory_Data_Analysis.md

 Examines correlation among predictors and between predictors and target variables.
 Variables X and Y are positively correlated if they both go up or go down, vice-versa negative correlation.

 * **Correlation coefficient:** A metric that measures the extent to which numeric variables are associated with one another (ranges from -1 to +1).
 It is sensitive to outliers. sklearn.covariance implement different robust alternatives to the classical correlation coefficient.
+This is a bivariate analysis as it compares two variables.
+Mean and variance are univariate analysis.

 * **Pearson's correlation coefficient**